 So, the best setup when using Apache2 is to turn this feature off.
 To do that, follow the steps below.

 First, install Apache2 on Ubuntu.
 The commands below show you how.

 sudo apt-get update sudo apt-get install apache2

 Disable Directory Listing

-After installing Apache2, its configuration settings are set to list all directories automatically.
-This can be bad.
+After installing Apache2, its configuration settings automatically list all directories.
+This cannot be good.
 The mod_autoindex module automatically generates a listing of all directory content.

-If a web client requests a resource that’s not available in the directory, all the content in the directory will be listed instead.
+If a web client requests a resource unavailable in the directory, all the content in the directory will be listed instead.

 And the section of the settings that deal with listing directory in Apahce2 default root directory is this:

 <Directory /var/www/> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory>